rmdash/docs-core/docs/dashcore/wallet-arguments-and-commands-dashd.md

 .. _dashcore-arguments-and-commands-dashd:
 .. meta::
   :title: dashd Arguments and Commnads
-  :description: The following section shows all available options for dashhd including debug options that are not normally displayed.
+  :description: The following section shows all available options for dashd including debug options that are not normally displayed.
 ```

 # dashd